 Coronavirus: Advice on how to talk to your children about it

 As a parent, you get used to answering your children’s difficult questions.
-And as the coronavirus outbreak starts to affect day-to-day life, there may be even more than usual.
+And as the coronavirus pandemic rolls on, there may be even more than usual.

-Your children will doubtless have picked up on the fact that life’s changing.
+Your children will doubtless have picked up on the fact that life’s changed and keeps changing.
 For example, that they’re spending lots more time at home, haven’t been able to see granny and grandad or can sense mum and dad are anxious.

 It’s important to acknowledge their worries by being open, clear and honest says Dee Holmes, a Relate counsellor specialising in family, young persons’ and children’s counselling.
 “Trying to deny it is happening will only increase their anxiety because there will be a mismatch between what you’re saying and what you’re giving out in all your behaviours.”